3 die in New Mexico from drinking hand sanitizer

 The state Department of Health said the cases were reported to the New Mexico Poison Control Center, with the first coming in early May.
 The other cases occurred since May 29.

-The health department couldn’t immediately say what the circumstances were in the recent cases, but authorities have noted that within the homeless community, people with substance abuse issues have been known to use sanitizer and other products as a substitute for alcohol.
+The health department confirmed that the cases were related to alcoholism.
+Authorities have noted that people with substance abuse issues, particularly within the homeless community, have been known to use sanitizer and other products as a substitute for alcohol and liquor.

 Health officials have warned against drinking hand sanitizer, and officials said the use of hand sanitizers containing methanol for any purpose may result in poisoning.
 The U.S. Food and Drug Administration recently warned consumers not to use nine brands of sanitizers that contained methanol.